Jack Gremillion

-Jack Paul Faustin Gremillion, Sr. (June 15, 1914 – March 2, 2001), was the Democratic Attorney General of Louisiana from 1956 to 1972.
-He was widely known for his political partnership with Governor Earl Long, his opposition to desegregation and the civil rights movement, and his federal conviction on perjury charges.
+Jack Paul Faustin Gremillion (June 15, 1914 – March 2, 2001) was the Democratic Attorney General of Louisiana from 1956 to 1972.
+Gremillion served "an unprecedented 16 years as the state's attorney general."
+He was widely known for his political partnership with Governor Earl Long.

 Early life

-Jack Gremillion was born on June 5, 1914 in Donaldsonville, Louisiana to parents, William Kossuth Gremillion (1881–1939) and Genoa Henderson Gremillion (1892–1969).
+Gremillion was born on June 5, 1914, in Donaldsonville, Louisiana, to parents, William Kossuth Gremillion (1881–1939) and Genoa Henderson Gremillion (1892–1969).
 His father was a telegraph operator and his mother was a teacher.
 Jack attended high school in his hometown of Donaldsonville at Ascension Catholic High School.
 Due to Gremillion's French descent, he and his family spoke French fluently.
 Coming from meager family means, with four siblings, he worked his way through college mainly at Solvay Chemical in Baton Rouge.
 He studied law under the tutelage of Fred S. LeBlanc, then a practicing attorney in Baton Rouge and later the attorney general whom Gremillion unseated.
 Thereafter, Gremillion was admitted to the practice of law and was a member of the American Bar Association.
 Gremillion was noted for his short stature, quick mind, and intractable will.

 Law career

-Upon graduating from Louisiana State University with a Bachelor's degree, Gremillion attended LSU Law.
+Upon graduating from Louisiana State University with a bachelor's degree, Gremillion attended LSU Law.
 Gremillion worked in the local district attorney's office and was mentored by Fred S. Leblanc, whom he later succeeded as Attorney General of Louisiana.
 Gremillion was a member of the American Bar Association.
 However, his law career took a pause when he served in World War II through the United States Army.
 After the war, Gremillion continued his law career and worked as a prosecutor.